vevurka/vevurka.github.io/_posts/2017-03-03-setting_up_project.md

 ---
 layout: single
 title:  Setting up frisor application
-date:   2017-03-03 12:20:02 +0100
+date:   2017-03-03 17:40:02 +0100
 categories: [dsp17, python]
 excerpt: Django application set up.
 ---

 To set up my application I followed [Django tutorial](https://docs.djangoproject.com/en/1.10/intro/tutorial01/).
 It was pretty straight forward and allowed me to set up my application easily.
+I'll write about some stuff which isn't explicitly covered by tutorial.

 When working with python it's usually a good idea to use `virtualenv` - it allows to separate environment for each project.
 I have a separate virtualenv for each of my projects.